infretis/infretis/examples/lammps/water_dissociation/README.md

 In this session, we will study the autoionization of water using **path sampling**.
 The main outcomes of such a simulation allow us to

 * calculate 🖥️ exactly how often a chemical reaction occurs.
-* visualize 👀 how a chemical reaction actually happens
+* visualize 👀 how this chemical reaction actually happens

 To achieve this you are going to perform the following steps: